wp-plugins/google-map-wp/readme.txt

 4. Click `Install Now` button.
 5. Then click `Activate Plugin` button.

-Now you can set your Image Gallery options, images and use our Google Map.
+Now you can set your Image Gallery options, images and use our Google Maps.

 == Screenshots ==